 Well, there may be one more distinction.
 Because, for anyone with less-than-perfect eyesight, a framed mask may just be the only viable option.
 Since framed masks can come apart, many divers who normally wear glasses choose to either buy prescription masks or fit their own masks with prescription lenses.
 Yes, it may be an additional cost, but there’s really no use in scuba diving if you can’t see what’s around you.

-At this point, frameless masks aren’t really available with the option for prescription lenses.
+At this point, frameless masks aren’t really available with the option of prescription lenses.
 Some divers choose to add in prescription lenses to the inside of the frameless lens with an epoxy, but the finished product is something as bulky as a framed mask with a less visual appeal.
-Perhaps sometime in the near future we’ll see prescription frameless masks, but for now, the framed mask market owns that particular niche.
+Perhaps sometime in the near future, we’ll see prescription frameless masks, but for now, the framed mask market owns that particular niche.

 The decision is yours